 The Smith Attack Max is a quality frameless performance sunglass model with excellent coverage, eye protection, and optical clarity.
-Testers liked their performance so much, in fact, that we've awarded the Attack Max our Editors' Choice Award.
 This versatile competitor has a large, frameless lens with ample coverage and excellent protection from light and wind for traveling at high rates of speed.
-They come with two spherical Chromapop lenses for bright and low light conditions.
-Swapping between lenses is quick and easy with the removable nosepiece and magnetic arm connection.
-Optical clarity is excellent, and the Chromapop lenses help enhance definition and contrast in a huge range of lighting conditions.
-They aren't cheap by any means, but Smith's inclusion of two lenses with each pair gets you two sets of glasses.
-We think it dramatically increases their value over models that only come with one lens.
+We loved it's all-around performance so much that we awarded the Attack Max our Top Pick for Versatility.
+This models comes with two spherical Chromapop lenses for bright and low light conditions and swapping between them is quick and easy with the removable nosepiece and magnetic arm connection.
+The optical clarity is excellent, and the Chromapop lenses help enhance definition and contrast in a huge range of lighting conditions.
+We feel these are a great option for any type of cycling, trail running, or any other high-speed activity.

 Smith Attack Max Review

 Compare prices at 2 resellers Pros: Excellent optics, good wind protection, 2 lenses included, easy lens changes, quality storage case

 Cons: Expensive, you have to take off arms to put them in their case

 Smith Attack Max